react-csv/react-csv/README.md

 - `npm start` runs the [`sample-site`](sample-site/)

-- `npm docgen` generates documentation in HTML output.
+- `npm run docgen` generates documentation in HTML output.

-- `npm cdn` generate a bundle to be used as CDN
+- `npm run cdn` generate a bundle to be used as CDN

 # Donation